MRU-CSIS-3512-002-202504-PROJECT/marking/marking-scheme.md

 ### 50-Level Bundle: Dynamic Admin

-This bundle adds data manipulation to the admin portal and establishes the core functionality of the public app.
+This bundle adds data manipulation to the admin portal.

 - [ ] All requirements in the **40-Level Bundle** are met.
 - [ ] All checklist items under "Part 2 -> Administrative Portal -> **Dashboard Page**" are checked and verified.